Tips and tricks

 If There is a Monster in View

-- If it is a statue or Roxanne, leave it be and return to kill it once you have cleared the level, assuming you have the tools to do so.
+- If the monster cannot move (like a statue or an oklob plant), leave it be and return to kill it once you have cleared the level, assuming you have the tools to do so.
+If you're not equipped to fight it, just leave.

-- If it is a hydra, switch to a flaming or non-edged weapon, then proceed as usual.
-This does not apply to zombie or summoned hydras.
-If it is a shapeshifter hydra, you may want to wait until it changes form or force it to change form with a wand of polymorph.
+- If it is a hydra, switch to a flaming or non-edged weapon, then proceed as usual (this does not apply to undead hydras -- you may safely used edged weapons on them).
+If it is a shapeshifter pretending to be a hydra, you may want to wait until it changes form or force it to change form with a wand of polymorph.

-- If it is attacking you with an element you don't currently resist, but can with appropriate randart weapons or jewelery, wield/put on that item.
-Do not switch other equipment (especially body armour) since this will take many turns during which the monster can attack you freely!
+- If it is attacking you with an element you don't currently resist but can with appropriate randart weapons or jewellery, wield/put on that item.
+Do not switch other equipment (especially body armour), since this will take many turns during which the monster can attack you freely!

 - If there is a highly dangerous monster in view, you may want to kill it as soon as possible, even if it is part of a larger group.
 If that would be too dangerous, run, teleport or blink away.
 Dangerous monsters include: